Statement of Acknowledgement

 If an appointment is offered, treatment may be provided:

-Children - As a parent, if you phone your local clinic, staff will ask you a few questions about your child and then offer an appointment.
+Children - As a parent, when you phone your local clinic, staff will ask you a few questions about your child and may offer an appointment.
 Your child will be seen by a dental therapist or dentist who will assess your child’s dental needs and talk with you about what general dental care might be provided.
 You will need to go to the appointment with your child, to provide consent for treatment.

 Treatment through SA Dental may be provided by students under the supervision of qualified dental professionals.